 Post Valuable Content

 If you really want to succeed, you need to provide valuable content to your viewers.
-If you want a million people to download your songs, you need to create songs that are worth listening to.
+If you want a million people to download your songs, using an Mp3 converter, or other methods, you need to create songs that are worth listening to.

 Ultimately, your goal should be to write songs that elicit an emotional response from the people that listen to them.
 Songs that have a good beat or that tend to get stuck in people’s heads are usually shared the most often, meaning that they could go viral.

 Add New Content On A Regular Basis